 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

 Genetic testing can find mutations in a gene called PALB2, which is linked to increased risk for cancer.

 PALB2 mutations undergo increased screening for breast cancer beginning at age 30, and consider risk-reducing mastectomy.
-Other options, including participating in research studies, may be available to manage risk.
+Other options, including participating in detection and prevention research studies, may be available to manage risk.

-Inheriting two mutated copies of PALB2 (one from each parent) causes a rare blood disease known as Fanconi anemia in children.
+PALB2 (one from each parent) have a rare and serious blood disease known as Fanconi anemia.

 PALB2 mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you to determine the best risk-management plan.